-It was called Manjaree by the Whadjuk people and it was an important meeting and trading place.
+Called Manjaree by Whadjuk people, this area was an important meeting and trading place.

-Bathers Beach is also where Captain James Stirling's fleet landed in 1829, bringing settlers from England.
+This area is also where Captain James Stirling's fleet landed in 1829, bringing people from England.

 This picture of Fremantle was painted by a lady called Mary Ann Friend in 1830.